DavorPenzar/Associativity/README.md

 The documentation of classes and methods is given as inline documentation in the source code and additional information is given in [*XML* files](http://en.wikipedia.org/wiki/XML) of the app.
 Although the source code is open, I do not expect anyone to use it as a base for their own app.

 The app is written in [*Kotlin* programming language](http://kotlinlang.org/).
 Following [the guidelines](http://kotlinlang.org/docs/reference/kotlin-doc.html), inline documentation of classes and methods is written **immediately before** the object being documented.
-For instance, a documented method `foo` would be documented as
+For instance, a method `foo` would be documented as

 ```Kotlin
 /**